Gold Reserve Act

 Immediately following passage of the Act, the President, Franklin D. Roosevelt, changed the statutory price of gold from $20.67 per troy ounce to $35.
 This price change incentivized gold miners globally to expand production and foreigners to export their gold to the United States, while simultaneously devaluing the U.S. dollar by increasing inflation.
 The increase in gold reserves due to the price change resulted in a large accumulation of gold in the Federal Reserve and U.S. Treasury, much of which was stored in the United States Bullion Depository at Fort Knox and other locations.
 The increase in gold reserves increased the money supply, lowering real interest rates which in turn increased investment in durable goods.

-A year earlier, in 1933, Executive Order 6102 had made it a criminal offense for U.S. citizens to own or trade gold anywhere in the world, with exceptions for some jewelry and collector's coins.
-These prohibitions were relaxed starting in 1964 – gold certificates were again allowed for private investors on April 24, 1964, although the obligation to pay the certificate holder on demand in gold specie would not be honored.
-By 1975, Americans could again freely own and trade gold.
+The Gold Reserve Act limitations on private gold ownership were repealed in a rider to the International Development Association Appropriations Act of 1975, signed by President Gerald Ford on August 14, 1974, and effective December 31, 1974.